 Are free bets worth it?
 Usually, yes.
 An already-awarded free bet is worth using, because letting it expire turns the credit into $0.
 Its real cash value is about 70 to 80 percent of the advertised amount when you convert it, so a $100 free bet is worth roughly $78 in withdrawable money.

 How much is a $100 free bet worth?
 About $78 in cash if you convert it well, and up to the low $80s on a longer-odds play with a sharply-priced hedge.
-Bet it straight on a short favorite and it's worth closer to $30 to $40; let it expire and it's worth $0.
+If you can only hedge at one sportsbook instead of shopping the price, expect the low end of that range.
+Bet it straight on a short favorite and even a win often returns just $30 to $50 in profit; let it expire and it's worth $0.

 Why is a free bet worth less than its face value?
 Because the stake is not returned.
 When a free bet wins, the book pays only your profit and keeps the stake, so a $100 free bet at +200 pays $200, not the $300 a $100 cash bet would return.